TechWorldwithSahana/ch-3-ai-for-devops/README.md

 ## 🙌 Final Thought

-AI can significantly improve DevOps workflows by saving time and reducing manual effort.
+AI can significantly improve DevOps workflows by saving time and reducing manual effort

 But it should always be used as an assistant—not a replacement